cmorace/pycat/utils/pycat-vscode-extension/README.md

 ### Testing

-To test the extension open the pycat-tools directory as a VS Code workspace and press `F5` to open a test project emulating a workspace with the extension installed.
+To test the extension open the pycat-tools directory as a VS Code workspace and press `F5` to open a mock project.

 ### Packaging